Eruca sativa: Culinary

 The leaves, flowers, young seed pods, and mature seeds are all edible.

-Since Roman times in Italy, raw rocket has been added to salads.
+Since Roman times in Italy, raw arugula has been added to salads.
 It often is added as a garnish to a pizza at the end of or just after baking.
-In Apulia, in southern Italy, rocket is cooked to make the pasta dish "cavatiéddi", "in which large amounts of coarsely chopped rocket are added to pasta seasoned with a homemade reduced tomato sauce and pecorino", as well as in many recipes in which it is chopped and added to sauces and cooked dishes or in a sauce (made by frying it in olive oil with garlic).
+In Apulia, in southern Italy, arugula is cooked to make the pasta dish "cavatiéddi", "in which large amounts of coarsely chopped arugula are added to pasta seasoned with a homemade reduced tomato sauce and pecorino", as well as in many recipes in which it is chopped and added to sauces and cooked dishes or in a sauce (made by frying it in olive oil with garlic).
 It also is used as a condiment for cold meats and fish.
 Throughout Italy, it is used as a salad with tomatoes and with burrata, bocconcini, buffalo, or mozzarella cheese.
-In Rome, "rucola" is used in "straccetti", a dish of thin slices of beef with raw rocket and Parmesan cheese.
+In Rome, "rucola" is used in "straccetti", a dish of thin slices of beef with raw arugula and Parmesan cheese.
+Arugula is also used in the rucola style of amaro produced in southern Campania in areas such as Amalfi coast, Cilento coast and Ischia; examples include See the Elephant Amaro.

 In Turkey, similarly, the plant is eaten raw as a side dish or salad with fish or is served with a sauce of extra virgin olive oil and lemon juice.

-In Slovenia, rocket often is combined with boiled potatoes or used in a soup.
+In Slovenia, arugula often is combined with boiled potatoes or used in a soup.

 In West Asia, Pakistan, and northern India, Eruca seeds are pressed to make taramira oil, used in pickling and (after aging to remove acridity) as a salad or cooking oil.
 The seed cake is also used as animal feed.

-From about the 1990s rocket has become more popular in America, especially in trendier restaurants and in urban areas.